watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

    * Flow classification and TE application with PBR.
    * Redundancy and protection with Anycast and Fast Reroute.
 * CP: responsible for controlling Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
-   * Collecting LinkState including SRv6 locator, prefix, behavior, and delay.
+   * Collecting link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculating and provisioning SR Policies.
    * Applying SR Policies to each flow by provisioning flow classification rule.
    * Provisioning Service Segments to SR-aware functions.